alireza847-programmer/vio-app-mobile/src/components/selectCheckDate/DOC.md

 ## Note

-- The `onSelect` callback provides the selected date range in the following format:
+- The `onConfirm` callback provides the selected date range in the following format:

   ```javascript
   {